There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 But, do you have the knowledge, patience and time to do this?

-Before we address the compelling reasons why you should consider hiring one, let’s look at what an accountant does in practice.
+Before we look at the compelling reasons why you should consider hiring one, let’s look at what an accountant does in practice.

 What does an accountant do for a limited company?